DevCrown716/DevCrown716/README.md

 # Senior Blockchain & Full-Stack developer
-I am a senior Software Engineer with awesome Blockchain & Web technical skills, hefty product development experience and the ability to thrive in a fast-paced environment, looking to create world-class web apps of HIGH STANDARD & TOP QUALITY.
+I am a senior Software Engineer with awesome Blockchain & Web technical skills, hefty product development experience and the ability to thrive in a fast-paced environment, have an aim to create world-class blockchain projects and web apps of HIGH STANDARD & TOP QUALITY.
 For years I've had an active interest in the web and modern technology.
 Being fascinated with its continuous fast progress I set myself for a challenge to become a Web and Blockchain Developer.
-I enjoy the process of building the web products from scratch.
+I enjoy the process of building the products from scratch.
 Solving problems and finding the best solutions is a creative process which often pushes us leaving our comfort zone and this is when we are growing, aren't we?

 ### **_Blockchain_**
 - Skills